- DSCR loans qualify based on the property's rental income, not your personal income or tax returns

 No Limit on Number of Properties

-Conventional loans cap you at 10 financed properties.
+Under Fannie Mae guidelines, conventional loans cap you at 10 financed properties.
 DSCR loans?
 No limit.
 If the deal makes sense, you can keep going.

 Close in an LLC or Entity